chakrabhatta/alloyproxy/README.md

 `npm start`

-The default prefix for Alloy Proxy will is "/proxy/" but you are free to change this in "config.json" alongside the port.
+The default prefix for Alloy Proxy is "/proxy/" but you are free to change this in "config.json" alongside the port.

 # How the proxy works: